 8. Calling with a small flush draw in a multi-pot

-A rookie mistake is to call with a small flush draw when you’re playing against multiple opponents.
+A common rookie mistake is to “call” with a small flush draw when you’re playing against multiple opponents.
 Many players like to put money down on the flop, which can hurt if one of the players has a bigger flush than you.

-Our recommendation is to avoid holding onto a small flush draw for too long when you’re playing Texas Hold’em.
-This is because if you’re playing in a multi-way pot, there are simply too many ways for your hand to be beaten by an opponent who has a stronger hand than yours.
+We recommend that you avoid holding onto a small flush draw for too long when you’re playing Texas Hold’em.
+If you’re playing in a multi-way pot, there are simply too many ways for your hand to be beaten by an opponent with a stronger hand than yours.

-Calling high bets for a low-value pair such as those from a pair of twos to a pair of sixes is not recommended.
-Once you have the basics down, it’s important to fairly measure your bets.
-You’ll learn quickly that overcalling an average hand will cost you.
+Calling high bets for a low-value pair, such as those from a pair of twos to a pair of sixes, is not recommended.
+Once you have the basics down, it’s important to measure your bets fairly.
+You’ll learn quickly that over-calling an average hand will cost you in the long run.

 10. Not learning new strategies after your first success

-As we’ve touched on more than once in the points above, to become a better poker player, you shouldn’t stop expanding your knowledge when you start winning a few games.
+As we’ve touched on more than once in the points above, to become a better poker player, you should never stop expanding your knowledge when you start winning a few games.
+Make sure you keep learning everything from betting strategies to the odds in Texas Hold’em.
 In the poker world, you have to keep up, because everyone else is just as passionate and determined to win as you are.

-The truth is that poker changes all the time, with players getting better daily, so you should always work on improving your Texas Hold’em hand strategies.
-One of the biggest mistakes that novices make is to think you’ve conquered the game after tasting your first success at the table.
+The truth is that poker changes all the time, with players getting better daily, so you should always work on improving your Texas Hold’em-hand strategies.
+One of the biggest mistakes that novices make is to think they’ve conquered the game after tasting their first success at the table.
 No siree!

 Play poker online at BetMGM

-We have all the online casino games for you to play when you register online – including an array of real poker games.
-The fun never ends as we also host daily online poker tournaments, which should give you ample opportunities to practice.
-You’ll gain valuable exposure to a wide variety of playing styles by sitting around the table (even virtually,) with more experienced players.
+We have all the best casino games for you to play when you register online – including an array of real poker games.
+The fun never ends as we also host daily online poker tournaments and live dealer casino games, which should give you ample opportunities to practice.
+You’ll gain valuable exposure to a wide variety of playing styles by sitting around the table with more experienced players.